 What Teachers See

-A Year 4 pupil receives feedback that their story needs more detail.
+A Year 4 learner receives feedback that their story needs more detail.
 They crumple the paper, push their chair back, and refuse to continue.
 The intensity of the reaction is disproportionate to the trigger.
 This isn't poor behaviour.
 It's an inhibition failure at the emotional level.
 The prefrontal cortex, which normally dampens amygdala responses, responds too slowly (Gross, 2015).

 Co-regulation Before Self-regulation